Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 6 layers of homemade chocolate cake, fluffy white frosting and thick chocolate ganache make up this grown up ho ho cake.
-It’s a grown-up version of your favorite lunch-room snack.
+Dessert never tasted so good!

 One of my favorite parts, though, was to make this beautiful Layered Ho Ho Cake.
 It’s pretty simple for a 3 layer cake.
 The hardest part, I thought, was trying to pour 1 recipe of cake batter into 3 pans.
 Which isn’t that hard, but the perfectionist in me wanted the cake layers perfectly even.

 I didn’t succeed in getting them perfectly even, so one layer is thicker than the other two.
 But in the end,when this beauty is iced and your mouth is drooling from all of that chocolate, no one notices.

 I don’t know any kid that doesn’t like Ho Ho’s.
 And maybe even any adult, for that matter.
 Right now I’m being homeschooled, but as soon as I saw these chocolate rolls, it took me back to my school lunchroom days.
 They were one of my favorite desserts for my mom to pack for me.
 I love homemade cookies and all, but you have to admit, a Swiss Cake Roll once and a while isn’t that bad.

 For the chocolate cake in this recipe, I used the same recipe that I used for my Reese’s Peanut Butter Cake.
 This time, though, I used a cooked frosting recipe that will taste just like the ho ho filling that you love.